Saqibrafiq/Github-Repositories-Search/README.md

 ## Run Client and server

-1. back to project directory by `cd ..`.
+1. To project directory by `cd ..`.

-2. write `npm run dev` to run both server and client.
+2. Write `npm run dev` to run both server and client.

 ## API Endpoints Table